-Objectives: to understand the physical, emotional and intellectual aspects of normal childhood development; to be aware of the importance of the interactions of the child and the family and the social interactions between the child and the community; to be able to manage problems of growth, development and behaviour; to know how to provide acute primary care to the sick child; to understand the importance of nutrition, immunization, health screening and accident prevention; to be able to recognize medical problems in the neonate; to know the indications for referral.
+Objectives: to understand the physical, emotional and intellectual development of normal children; to recognize the interactions between the child, the family and the community; to recognize when a child is acutely ill; to know how to provide acute primary care for a sick child; to recognize major medical problems in the newborn infants; to understand primary and secondary prevention.

-The general paediatric program is taught at the Prince of Wales Children's Hospital and at the St. George and Sutherland Hospitals.
-Teaching includes some lectures, case conferences, discussion groups, seminars and ward rounds and clinical involvement.
-The main emphasis, however, is on clinical clerking.
-Students are expected to spend one night in four in residence, as well as one weekend per term.
-Neonatal paediatric experience is integrated with the teaching of Obstetrics and Gynaecology.
+The program in general paediatrics and paediatric surgery is taught at the Prince of Wales Children's Hospital and some associated hospitals.
+The main emphasis is on clinical clerking and this is supported by ward rounds, case conferences, discussion groups, seminars and lectures.
+Students are expected to spend one night in four in residence, and one or two weekends per term.
+Teaching in neonatal paediatrics is integrated with the teaching of obstetrics and gynaecology.